ros-realtime/roscon-2023-realtime-workshop/README.md

 3. `cd` into the `roscon-2023-realtime-workshop` repository.
 4. `docker/import path/to/downloaded/image.tar.gz`.

-This should have imported now the Docker image with a name of `roscon-2023-realtime-workshop`.
+This should import the Docker image with a name of `roscon-2023-realtime-workshop`.
 You can check with `docker image list`

 ### Getting the image DURING the workshop (as a last resort)